nathan-m2004/Flappy/README.md

   return this.players[this.players.length - 1];
 }
 ```
-We use the `selectParent()` function to `crossover()` new child brains, we use then to create new player, then we mutate and return a array of new players
+We use the `selectParent()` function to `crossover()` new child brains, we use then to create new player, then we mutate and return an array of new players
 ```javascript
 createNewGeneration() {
   let result = [new PlayerGenetic(this.canvas, this.players[0].brain)];